IDA 2025 Bill Book

 Most Recent Action: 02/12/2025: Introduced, referred to Health and Human Services.

-HSB 183, Requires dental insurer companies to easily identify if a plan is subject to Iowa law through the insurer’s provider portal and on the patient’s card.
+HF 636, Requires dental insurer companies to easily identify if a plan is subject to Iowa law through the insurer’s provider portal and on the patient’s card.
+(Previously HSB 183)

-HSB 190, Limits the time frame dental insurance companies can request or withhold funds to offset or clawback an overpayment to one year.
+HF 637, Limits the time frame dental insurance companies can request or withhold funds to offset or clawback an overpayment to one year.
 The bill also requires dental insurance companies to include an appeals process for a finding of overpayment by a dental insurance company.
+(Previously HSB 190)

 SF 231, Establish minimum time periods for which a health benefit plan (including dental insurers) has to respond to prior authorization requests.
 The bill also requires health benefit plans to establish a pilot program to eliminate prior authorization requests when the requests are routinely approved.
 Companion bill to HF 303.
 (Previously SSB 1016)